About Galapagos

 Best Times to Visit Attractions to Avoid Crowds:

-- Early Morning Visits: To beat the crowds at popular sites like the Charles Darwin Research Station, plan your visits early in the morning when wildlife is most active and tourist numbers are lower.
+- Early Mornings: To avoid crowds at popular sites like the Charles Darwin Research Station, plan your visits early in the morning when tour groups are less active.

 #